-Mediation is where a mediator helps to try and fix a problem in a way that everyone can agree with.
+Mediation is when a mediator helps to try and fix a problem in a way that everyone can agree with.

 Why might my family and I use mediation?

 You and your family might use mediation if there is a disagreement with the school that is hard to sort out.
 This could be because of a misunderstanding about something or different opinions about the support you get at school.

 What happens at mediation?